jrlanglois/JRLCodingStandard/README.md

 A place describing my personal coding standard in detail... perhaps in more detail than most would care about!

-Note that the coding standard may be C/C++ biased, but I intend to have it generalised enough to apply to any C-like language.
+Note that the coding standard may be C/C++ biased, but I intend to have it generalised enough to apply to any C-influenced language.

 # Influences